icetea-labs/lovelock/README.md

 - Or debug mode: `icetea start -d`

 To start the Icetea web, run `icetea app`.
 To reset Icetea state, run `icetea reset`.

-To debug contract, run

-For debug, you can run

 3. Deploy contracts